igrishaev/pg2/docs/geometry.md

             {:params [2 [-3, 6.003]]})
 ~~~

-Or as a native SQL string:
+Or as a native SQL string with parentheses:

 ~~~clojure
 (pg/execute conn